varsha-rav/Terraform/terraform-eks/README.md

-A sample repository to create EKS on AWS using Terraform.
+A sample repository to create EKS cluster on AWS using Terraform.

 This repository contains the Terraform configurations required to create a self managed EKS cluster.